Dr. Dabber Light Review

 The Dr. Dabber Light battery is small, but it gets the job done for what the device is.
 It usually lasts most casual vape enthusiasts about a few days or so.
 Heavy users will probably have to charge the device daily.
 The manufacturer’s website claims that you’ll get about 100 rips from a full charge, but it might be more like 75.
 It charges up quickly, usually under an hour.

 Aesthetics and Manufacturing Quality:

-Like we mentioned, the atomizer needs to be replaced every few weeks or so, which is certainly less than ideal, and does take away from its overall value.
-The KanyPens Slim is a smaller pen style vaporizer that we think looks better than the Light.
+As we mentioned, the atomizer needs to be replaced every few weeks or so, which is certainly less than ideal and does take away from its overall value.
+The KanyPens Slim is a smaller pen-style vaporizer that we think looks better than the Light.
 It depends on your preference, that’s just our take.

 Portability and Discreetness:

 Obviously, most wax pens will be discreet, but the Light is one of the more portable and discreet on the market today.
 It’s about the same size as a normal writing pen and slightly larger than a cigarette, so it easily fits into any pocket.
 Avoiding unwanted attention isn’t much of an issue with the Light.

 The Dr. Dabber Light Wax Pen comes with a lithium-ion battery, two atomizers, two mouthpieces, a dab tool, a storage ball, the Dr. Dabber Light charger that is a wireless USB, and a user’s guide.
 The battery and charger also come with a 1-year warranty.